SaibalPatraDS/Stock_Market_Analysis/README.md

 We are using the Sequential model, Adam optimizers, and fixing the learning rate to 0.001.

 We will run the model for 100 times(epoch = 100)

+## Visualizing the Data

+We will visualize Training Predictions and Observations, Testing Predictions and Observations, and Validation Predictions and Observations one by one.